 In addition to sending alerts for individual appointments, Google Calendar can email you a daily agenda so you can see your entire schedule at a glance.
-First access the Reminders and Notifications menu (see above), and then check the box next to Daily Agenda.
-Each morning at 5 a.m. in your time zone, Google will send a complete agenda straight to your email inbox.
+First, go to the settings menu (see above).
+Then scroll down to “Settings for my calendar” on the bottom left side and click your name.
+Toggle the box next to “Daily Agenda” from “None” to “Email.”
+Each morning, Google will send a complete agenda straight to your email inbox.

-If you use Google Calendar for business, weekends and evening hours are probably just taking up space on your calendar.
-You might consider hiding those times, so you can get a better view of the hours and days when you’re open for business.
-To hide weekends, click the gear icon on the top-left corner of your calendar, and then click Settings.
-Under Show Weekends, select No. To hide hours, click the gear, and then select Labs.
-Enable "Hide morning and night."
-Now, when you view the day or week view of your calendar, you’ll see a slide to the left of the entry field.
+If you use Google Calendar for business, weekends and evenings are probably just taking up space on your calendar.
+Consider hiding those times so you can get a better view of the hours and days when you’re open for business.
+To hide weekends, click the gear icon in the top left corner of your calendar, and then scroll down to “View Options.”
+Under “Show Weekends,” uncheck the box.
+To hide hours, install the “Hide Morning in Calendar” Chrome extension.
+Now, when you view the day or week on your calendar, you’ll see a slide to the left of the entry field.
 Click and drag it up or down to hide unwanted nighttime hours.

 Google Calendar users can receive meeting invitations from others and add those appointments to their calendar with a few clicks.
 But because you’re not always available for a meeting, a feature in Google Calendar helps you set working hours.
-When someone tries to schedule an event outside those hours, he or she will receive a warning and will be given an option to select a different time.
-To set working hours, click the gear icon, and then click Settings.
-Set the desired hours under Working Hours.
+When someone tries to schedule an event outside those hours, they will receive a warning and the option to select a different time.
+To set your working hours, click the gear icon and then “Settings.”
+Set the desired hours under “Working Hours.”

 Forget about pen-and-paper to-do lists.
-Google Calendar includes a hidden task manager that lets you create lists and check items off as you go.
-To access your list, click My Calendars in the left-hand column of the main calendar view, and then click Tasks.
-Your to-do list will pop up on the right side of the page.
+Google Calendar has a hidden task manager that lets you create lists and check off items as you go.
+To access your list, click “My Calendars” in the left-hand column of the main calendar view and then “Tasks.”
 To add a task, click on the appropriate day in your calendar.
-When the event dialog pops up, select Task and type in the details.
+When the event dialog box pops up, select “Task,” which is near the top, and type in the details.

-Sharing your calendar with employees, co-workers and colleagues is a good way to collaborate and complete team projects.
-When you share a calendar with people, they can access it via their own Google Calendar page.
-To share, click the gear, and then click Settings.
-Navigate to the Calendars page, click Share This Calendar, and type the email address of the individual with whom you want to share it.
+Sharing your calendar with employees or colleagues is a good way to collaborate and complete team projects.
+When you share a calendar with people, they can access it on their own Google Calendar page.
+To share, click the gear icon and then “Settings.”
+Navigate to “Settings for My Calendars,” choose the calendar in question, and scroll to “Share with specific people.”
+Type the email address of the individual with whom you want to share it.
 You don’t have to share your primary calendar; you can create a project-specific calendar from the main calendar view.
-Just click the down arrow next to My Calendars in the left-hand column, and select Create New Calendar.
+Just click the plus sign next to “Other calendars” in the left-hand column and then select “Create new calendar.”